Oxeigns/Report2/README.md

 Only three values are required when you deploy:

 1. `PRIMARY_SESSION` — exactly one bootstrap Telegram client session string.
 2. `LOG_GROUP_LINK` — the group/channel invite or username link where panels and logs will be posted.
+Every session (including additional user sessions) will automatically join this log group via the invite link before use.
 3. `OWNER_ID` — Telegram user ID of the owner who can change any setting after deployment.

 API credentials (`API_ID` and `API_HASH`) can be provided via environment variables or `config.json`.
 Everything else is configured later from the log group.